Velocet/iown-homecontrol/docs/RADIO-CC1021.md

 > Start Over
 ```

-Maybe someone can calculator the Rx/Tx frekvens from the hex code in Frequency register A/B from cc1021 datasheet.
+Maybe someone can calculator the Rx/Tx frequency from the hex code in Frequency register A/B from cc1021 data sheet.
 CC1021 use 14.7456 MHz Crystal oscillator.